erroronline1/idle/README.md

 ## stupidbot
-serves as an addition to the anarchychat. split codebase for easier maintaining.
+serves as an addition to the anarchychat. split codebase for easier maintaining. easy-to-implement and expendable skills beside generic responses. language according to passed current language from the chat itself.

 ## t2aa
 text-2-ascii-art can be used from the command line. found it to be useful for structuring and commenting code.